Truckee, California: Historical events

 Truckee grew as a railroad town originally named Coburn Station, starting with the Transcontinental Railroad.
 The railroad goes into downtown Truckee, and the Amtrak passenger lines still stop there on the trip from Chicago to San Francisco.

 By the middle of the 1870s, roughly 1/4 of Truckee's residents were Chinese, many of whom moved there after the completion of the Pacific railroad.
 Most lived in wooden shanties on or near the town's main thoroughfare.
 In 1875 a fire destroyed about 40 Chinese buildings along with some white-owned businesses, and as anti-Chinese sentiment rose, white merchants attempted to segregate the Chinese residents.
-By 1876, some 300 of the town’s residents, from workers to its most prominent citizens, had formed a local chapter of the Order of the Caucasians, also known as the Caucasian League, to drive out the Chinese.
+By 1876, some 300 of the town's residents, from workers to its most prominent citizens, had formed a local chapter of the Order of the Caucasians, also known as the Caucasian League, to drive out the Chinese.
 Truckee gained statewide notoriety that summer, in an incident that was later called the Trout Creek Outrage, when late one night a number of the group's members, clad in black, surrounded and set fire to two cabins full of Chinese woodcutters who had refused to leave the area.
 The vigilantes shot at the Chinese men as they ran out of the cabin, killing forty-five-year-old Ah Ling.
 Seven men were eventually arrested and indicted for arson and murder.
 Charles Fayette McGlashan, local lawyer and owner/publisher of the Truckee Republican, defended those accused.
 An Irishman named William O'Neal was the first to be tried.
 Despite convincing evidence against him, the jury acquitted O'Neal after deliberating for only nine minutes.
 The prosecutor decided to not try the others, given the pervasiveness of anti-Chinese sentiment.

-In October of 1878, Truckee's entire Chinese quarter burned down.
+In October 1878, Truckee's entire Chinese quarter, located near Spring and Jibboom Streets, was burned down.
 The town's safety committee blocked the Chinese residents from rebuilding and ordered them to leave town and relocate across the river.
 Although not the first to do so, Truckee gained renown for its successful expulsion of resident Orientals.

 In 1891, lawman Jacob Teeter was killed in a violent gunfight with fellow lawman, James Reed (no relation to James Frazier Reed of the Donner Party).
 Constable Reed was among those accused of participating in the Trout Creek Outrage fifteen years prior.

 Truckee reportedly had one of the nation's first mechanized ski lifts at the site of the Hilltop Lodge.
 The historic Hilltop Lodge was converted to a restaurant in the 1940s by the Crandall Brothers, and eventually became Cottonwood Restaurant and Bar.
 There were possibly two rope tows and a Poma lift, which was installed in 1954.
 At the same location there was a ski jump constructed during the early 1900s that was designed by Lars Haugen, a seven-time Olympic ski jumping champion.

 In 1993, Truckee incorporated as a city.